The Statute of the Society for Adaptive Organisations

 We help European companies become more customer-focused, effective and resilient.
 To this end, we bring together the best European trainers, coaches and consultants under one roof.

 Our certificates for individuals and companies stand for the highest level of qualification in the context of successful product and organisational development.
-Our association stands for exceptional quality in these areas.
+Our Society stands for exceptional quality in these areas.

-The association is committed to the free democratic basic order and opposes extremist, racist and xenophobic ideas.
-People who do not share this idea of tolerance cannot become or remain members of the association.
-Membership in an organisation with an extremist orientation is not compatible with membership in the association.
+The Society is committed to the free democratic basic order and opposes extremist, racist and xenophobic ideas.
+People who do not share this idea of tolerance cannot become or remain members of the Society.
+Membership in an organisation with an extremist orientation is not compatible with membership in the Society.

 I. Name, registered office, financial year and purpose